Real Estate Career Webinar • July 2 • 6pm • FREE

 2. Pass your state licensing exam

-3. Activate your license through a brokerage
+3. Activate your license by signing with a brokerage

 How long does it take to get licensed?

-The process generally breaks down like this:
+The timeline usually breaks down like this:

-How much does it cost to get started with real estate as a side hustle?
+How much does it cost to get started?

-Here's how the costs generally break down across states:
+Here's how the costs typically break down:

-Cost Item Estimated Cost
+Cost item Estimated cost

 Pre-licensing coursework$100–$700